mmistakes/made-mistakes-jekyll/_source/_posts/mastering-paper/2013-05-10-drawing-hair.md

 	<figcaption>The browns in this default palette are good to start with before mixing your own.</figcaption>
 </figure>

-On the subject of palettes...
-I stick with the default sets.
+On the subject of palettes… I stick with the default sets.
 Since I draw a ton of portraits, it's much quicker for me to adjust a color on the fly.
 But I do see the benefit of setting up a predetermined palette beforehand to give your illustration a feeling of cohesion.
 Before the color mixer existed you had to get inventive if you wanted additional colors.
 A limitation that encouraged experimentation and sometimes unexpected results.

 <figure class="third">
 	<a href="{{ site.url }}/images/paper-53-color-redheads-lg.jpg"><img src="{{ site.url }}/images/paper-53-color-redheads-200.jpg" alt="Paper 53 color for red hair base" /></a>